Farrel225/Voice-Based_Gender-Age_Detection/README.md

 - Train the model.
 - Use ModelCheckpoint and EarlyStopping callbacks to save the best-performing model (best_voice_model.h5).
 - scikit-learn: Used to LabelEncoder (to convert text labels like 'female' or 'twenties' into numbers) and to calculate class_weight to handle the imbalanced dataset (e.g., more '20s' voices than '60s').

 3. Main Application (Main.py)
+Kaggle Notebooks (GPU): Trained the model using a free NVIDIA P100 GPU to complete the training in ~1-3 hours instead of 20-40+ hours.

 - Streamlit: Used to build the entire interactive web application and user interface.
 - SpeechRecognition: Used to capture live audio from the user's microphone for the "Speak & Analyze" feature.
 - Librosa/Pydub/TensorFlow: Used within the app to run the exact same preprocessing (MP3 conversion, 5-second padding, normalization, MFCCs) on new, incoming audio before feeding it to the loaded best_voice_model.h5 for a prediction.